 At the foundation of a good, high-quality shoe is a good, high-quality leather.
 This is nothing new; it has been this way for centuries.
 For durability and flexibility, leather remains the most popular shoemaking material globally.
-A well-made leather shoe looks great and feels like nothing else.
+Well-made leather shoes look great and feel like nothing else.
 When many people hear the word leather, though, they just think of cow leather; however, leather is actually a material created by tanning animal rawhides and skins.
 Therefore, there are actually quite a few different leathers that can be used for shoemaking and other purposes.
 In this post, we are going to examine different types of leathers, their qualities, and why each is used for shoemaking.

 We know what you are thinking and, yes, this is the same material used for manufacturing footballs.
 "The old pigskin," is the same material we are talking about for shoemaking.
 Aside from footballs, you'll see pigskin leather often used in the crafting of shoes and handbags.
 The flexibility and durability of pigskin leather has made it an increasingly popular leather option in recent years.
 Another reason is that recent technologies have led to machines that can render pigskin in a good enough condition to actually be chrome tanned